FzzyLizzy/Hades-thirdparty-injector/README.md

 * hades.dll is in the bin folder

-if the dll is not in the bin folder, the Injector cannot do anything an easy way to see if the dll is installed in the settings
+if the dll is not in the bin folder, the Injector cannot do anything an easy way to see if the dll is installed is in the settings tab

 ![dll](https://i.imgur.com/V9qASiU.png)